Decisions, decisions! You've taken the leap to use Shopify as your ecommerce platform. Good choice!

 Just do the calculations regarding the cost of developer support if your need to customize a free theme.
 You could pay more than the cost of a paid theme if you want to add features tailored to your specific brand.

-You can take a look at the Debut theme demo here.
+You can take a look at the Dawn theme demo here.

-Debut is a simple, out-of-the-box solution that makes it super easy to set up your administration details, load your products and content and launch.
+Dawn is a simple, out-of-the-box solution that makes it super easy to set up your administration details, load your products and content, and launch.